 If you are raising funds on behalf of a registered charity, please supply a letter of authorisation from the charity confirming the details of your event together with a postal address to respond to, for your request to be considered.

-CELTIC CHARITY CANNOT PROCESS REQUESTS FOR SIGNED ITEMS, IN-KIND or NON-MONETARY DONATIONS
+CELTIC FC FOUNDATION CANNOT PROCESS REQUESTS FOR SIGNED ITEMS, RAFFLE REQUESTS, IN-KIND or NON-MONETARY DONATIONS

 Types of Charities We Support

 Applicant charities MUST impact one or more of the following:-

 Within these 3 key areas, there are many associated issues including (but not limited to):-

 We fund charities all over the World.
 However, due to the history of the Club, our priority areas are:-

 Please note we can only consider applications submitted directly from registered charities, rather than individuals fundraising on their behalf.
 If you require any clarification or assistance in relation to completing the application form, please contact:

 Completed forms should be returned, allowing sufficient time to meet the nearest closing date, to Jane Maguire at the above address.